ericwkw/football_stats_app/sql/fixes/RLS_OPTIMIZATION.md

 ## Issue 2: Multiple Permissive Policies

-Supabase detected multiple permissive policies for the same role and action on the `public.matches` table:
+Supabase detected multiple permissive policies for the same role and action on multiple tables:

+1. `public.matches` table:
+   - "Allow admin write access" (FOR ALL, including SELECT)
+   - "Allow public read access" (FOR SELECT)

+2. `public.player_match_assignments` table:
    - "Allow admin write access" (FOR ALL, including SELECT)
    - "Allow public read access" (FOR SELECT)

 Having multiple permissive policies for the same role and action is suboptimal for performance, as each policy must be executed for every relevant query.